-This easy baked salmon recipe is a healthy sheet pan dinner that's ready in 20 minutes!
-Salmon bakes in the oven with creamy feta cheese, mushrooms, bell pepper, tomatoes and Mediterranean spices until everything is tender and delicious.
+This easy Mediterranean salmon recipe is a healthy sheet pan dinner that’s ready in 20 minutes!

 Photo Credits: Mariam Handy

 The feta doesn’t melt but rather becomes deliciously soft and warm, bringing a nice tang and creaminess to the party.
-You can stop there, but I love to serve this salmon with couscous, lemony rice, or some nice freshly baked pita
+You can happily stop there, but I love to make couscous or lemony rice while the salmon bakes.

 Table of Contents